 Unlike stock options which require vesting and cash purchase at a strike price, employees who are awarded dynamic RSUs can retain some or all of their RSUs even after they depart a company.
 The amount is pre-determined by the company and recorded in the legal documents and the Upstock dashboard.
 However, if the employee is terminated for “cause,” the worker may forfeit all of their equity.

 What is an Award Agreement?

-An Award Agreement is a legal document which describes your equity offer's terms and conditions, such as the equity rate the team member will be earning and the vesting requirements.
+The Award Agreement is the legal document that describes a worker’s equity awards as governed by the company’s RSU Plan.Terms and conditions include the equity rate the team member will be earning and their vesting requirements.

-What happens to unvested Dynamic Equity in case of a company sale?
+What happens to unvested equity in case of a company sale?

 How do you determine the potential cash value of the equity?

-An equity multiplier multiplies the equity earned in the equity pool during its period of validity.
+A dynamic equity multiplier multiplies the number of equity points earned by each team member in the equity pool during a specific range of time.

 What is Live Estimated Valuation (LEV)?

-The value displayed as LEV is an estimate of the company's valuation based on the amount of activity that has been logged since this valuation has been in effect.
-Its value at a given time is computed by this simple formula:
+The value displayed as LEV is an estimate of the company's valuation based on the value of the work activity that has been logged since the last valuation was recorded.
+Its value is computed by this simple formula:

 LEV = Valuation + total cash value worked since valuation + total equity value contributed since valuation